RECAP: Transparent Inference-Time Emotion Alignment for Medical Dialogue Systems: Results

-The most dramatic improvements appear in SECEU's fine-grained emotion intensity assessment. \method{} achieves EQ scores of 71.29, 109.17, and 115.19 across the three model scales, consistently and substantially outperforming all baselines.
-For the 8B model, this represents a 22\% improvement over zero-shot (58.31) and 16\% over Emotion Priming (61.66).
-The SECEU breakdown in Table~\ref{tab:emotional-intelligence-combined}b provides additional insights through raw distance metrics.
-For Llama-3.1-8B, \method{} achieves the lowest distance from human consensus (4.081), representing a 20\% improvement over zero-shot (5.075).
-This indicates that \method{}'s structured approach helps models better approximate human emotional judgments.
-Interestingly, at the largest scale (OSS-120B), zero-shot achieves the lowest raw distance (2.215) while \method{} still produces the highest EQ score (115.19).
-This apparent paradox reflects the EQ scoring mechanism, which rewards not just accuracy but also appropriate confidence calibration, suggesting that \method{} helps models express uncertainty more appropriately when making emotional predictions.
-Note that SECEU evaluates only the emotion-intensity estimation component, not the end-to-end \method{} pipeline.
+\method{} achieves EQ scores of 71.29, 109.17, and 115.19 across model scales, consistently outperforming all baselines (22\% improvement over zero-shot at 8B). \method{} also achieves the lowest distance from human consensus (4.08 vs 5.08, a 20\% improvement), indicating that explicit Likert calibration produces emotion estimates more aligned with human judgments.
+At OSS-120B scale, zero-shot achieves lower raw distance (2.22) while \method{} still produces the highest EQ score (115.19).
+This reflects the EQ scoring mechanism, which rewards not just accuracy but appropriate confidence calibration, suggesting \method{} helps models express uncertainty more appropriately.